A Liquid-Fueled Reactor Network Model for Enhanced NOx Prediction in Gas Turbine Combustors: Results and Discussion

 \subsubsection{Global Error Analysis}

 One of the most important parameters in reactor network modeling is the number of reactors.
 In this section, we present a sensitivity study on how the accuracy of the LFRN approach varies with the number of clusters.
-The influence of network complexity on prediction accuracy was investigated by varying the number of clusters from 5 to 9.
-Figure~\ref{fig:cluster_errors} quantifies the normalized average temperature errors as a function of cluster number, demonstrating clear convergence behavior with increasing spatial resolution.
+The influence of network complexity on prediction accuracy was investigated by varying the number of clusters from 5 to 11.
+Figure~\ref{fig:cluster_errors} quantifies the normalized average error in NO and temperature, computed as $(\mathrm{error}_T+\mathrm{error}_{NO})/2$, as a function of the number of clusters, demonstrating convergence behavior with increasing spatial resolution.
 To obtain representative errors across the entire CFD domain, the local errors were volume-weighted according to the size of each reactor zone, allowing larger reactors to influence the overall error in proportion to their volumes.

-As expected, the error analysis reveals increased accuracy with increasing cluster refinement (i.e., as the number of degrees of freedom increases).
-The 5-cluster network exhibits a 3.01\% normalized temperature error, which decreases to 2.16\% with 6 clusters and 1.48\% with 7 clusters.
-Further refinement to 8 and 9 clusters yields errors of 0.60\% and 0.39\%, respectively.
+The results show a decrease in overall error as the number of clusters increases, followed by saturation beyond 9 clusters.
+This suggests that, beyond this point, the calibration procedure is unable to fully exploit the additional spatial resolution.